detailyang/zoneproxy/README.md

 # zoneproxy
-zoneproxy to access different network
+zoneproxy easy to access different network zones

 #purpose
 zoneproxy aims to solve the problem in the actual scene, i want to access the server on the different network zones, but our cloud environment only allow me to access the one server called jumpserver. if i want to access more servers, only add a static route on my route table everytime, which is not too convenient:(.
 Finally, i set socks5 server on each jumpserver and install proxy (tcpproxy、http reverse proxy and http forward proxy)in the office and i just control the link from my office to another zones. architecture as follow: